tueimage/essential-skills/linux-essentials.md

 * `head` behaves like `tail` but then for the first `-n` lines.
 No `-f` flag is available however.

 * `|` lets you divert output of one command to another command, for example, you can chain `grep` commands like this: `grep import my_clock.py | grep date` to only show lines that contain `import` and `date`.

+* `history` lets you view all commands you have typed.
+You can use it with `grep` to search in it, by piping the output, like this: `history | grep python`.